sekoyo/extnd/README.md

 # Extnd

-Extend is based off Jon Resig's [Simple JavaScript Inhertitance](http://ejohn.org/blog/simple-javascript-inheritance/)  blog post with the added support for multiple inheritance.
+Extend is based off Jon Resig's [Simple JavaScript Inhertitance](http://ejohn.org/blog/simple-javascript-inheritance/)  blog post with the added support for multiple inheritance and AMD & NodeJS loaders.
+It is also lint-free and removes a superfluous check which breaks Closure Compiler.
+This inheritence system has been tested on large production apps for desktop and mobile.

 It is recommended you import `extnd.js` using a CJS or AMD loader.
 Otherwise `Class` will be added to `window` and you could have name collisions.